 - Make sure the forwarded email eventually is routed to Xeams.
 For example, if you're using MS Exchange as your actual server, configure

 it so out-bound emails are sent through Xeams.

 What happens in the background?

-When Xeams received a forwarded email, it tries to find the original email that was received and updates the Bayesian database.
+When Xeams receives a forwarded email, it tries to find the original email and updates the Bayesian database.
 It does NOT blacklist

 the sender.
 Black listing a sender is not a good idea because spammers often forge this value and it is very unlikely a blacklisted email address